marcusoftnet/marcusoftnet.github.io/_posts/2020-02-12-how-do-i-kanbanize-my--items-backlog---a-reponse.md

 > Heads up - 3 months to go.
 We should think about where we should put our best effort

 ## Delivery, the board, metrics and learning

 All this talk about business value rather than caring about stories, splitting them in to functional sensible bits from the users perspective ... makes my programmer fingers hurt.
 Can we please start to work?
 What goes on the board?

 I hear you, young padawan.
 Let's build our board - here's a few things I want you to do:

+* Find a whiteboard or wall you can tape or draw on
+  * Yes - I have heard about your JIRA system.
+But right now we're going old school information radiator which everyone can gather around and talk about.
+  * Get pens and post-its too, while you're at it
-* Let the first column be called "Top 10"
+* This board will go from left to right, as I'm a westerner.
+Let the first column be called **"Next 10 important items"**
-  * Only allow for 10 items in there
+  * Only allow for 10 items in there.
+Duh - it's in the name of the column.
   * Draw it (if you have a physical board), just a little bit to the left of the center of the board
+  * For extra credits, draw a "let's call a meeting and ask for the next 5 items"-line in the middle of the column.
+  * Fill it with 10 important items.
+Don't spend a lot of time find THE most important ones.
+  * Don't put anything in there that the teams takes longer than 3 days to complete.
+If so - split it or find another story that is important and suitable sized
+    * You can obviously have another value here...
+Like 3 weeks if that is better for you.
-* Now create another column, broad a nice, to the left of the "Top 10 column" and call it "Options"
+* Now create another column, broad a nice, to the left of the "Next 10 important"-column and call it **"Options"**
-  * Put all the other stickers that you have done, or as you come up with them, in here.
+  * Put all the other stickers that you have done, or as you come up with them, in this column.
-  * You can group them by feature or if you dare - draw the [backlog as a mindmap](https://www.marcusoft.net/2016/06/backlog-and-features.html), an impact map is a good idea to start with
+  * If that is 300+ items you want make much out of that so instead, you can group/aggregate them by feature.
+Or, if you dare, draw the [backlog as a mindmap](https://www.marcusoft.net/2016/06/backlog-and-features.html).
+    * An impact map is a good idea to start with as it also natrually brings out conversations about the real impact and business value we want to create.
-* All the way to the right of the board create the done-column but call it "Learn", "Measure" or "Follow up"
+* All the way to the right of the board create the done-column but call it **"Learn", "Measure" or "Follow up"** or something like that.
+  * Do NOT call it Done or Completed or something that sends the message that we are not that interested of it once it's out in production.
   * This will spark more frequent discussions about business value and how we should track it.
+People will get properly confused - it will be fun, I promise.
   * You can, if you want to put a work in process limit on this column too.
 It' will create a [pull for celebrations](https://www.marcusoft.net/2012/09/working-to-cake-limit.html)
 * Finally put a WIP limit on the number of things that you are doing at the same time.
 There are some different ways to do that but my favourites are:
   * Never code alone - ensure that at least 2 people are always working on the tickets.
 This gets even more powerful now, if you don't have separate tasks but actually completed features